Riverside Wildfire Lawyers

 - Inadequate fire prevention measures.

-If these agencies fail to maintain firebreaks, manage public lands effectively, or take appropriate action to mitigate fire risks, they may face claims for negligence as well.
+If these agencies fail to maintain firebreaks, manage public lands effectively, or take appropriate action to mitigate risks, they may face claims for negligence as well.

 Burning Debris Gone Wrong